saifulhamid/shak_privacy_policy/README.md

-# shak_privacy_policy

-Last edited: 15-Dec-2023
+#Privacy Policy for SHAK

-Thank you for using SHAK, a clothing mobile application developed for educational purposes.
-This Privacy Policy outlines how your personal information is collected, used and shared when you use out application.
+This Privacy Policy describes how "SHAK" collects, uses, and shares personal information when you use our mobile application.

-INFORMATION WE COLLECT:

-        - Personal Information:
+#Information We Collect

-                When you create an account, we collect your email and password.
+Personal Information: When you create an account, we collect your name, email address, and phone number for authentication purposes and to provide personalized services within our app.
-                If you choose to log in via Google, we collect the necessary information as permitted by your Google account.

-        - Order Information:
-                When you place an order, we collect information such as product details, shipping address and order history.

-        - User Personal Informations:
-                Personal informations like Full name, phone number, date of birth, etc. are collected to display it to the page in the app itself.

-HOW WE USE YOUR INFORMATIOIN:

-        We don't transfer the collected informations with anyone.
-We are using Firebase for storing data.
-        The collected data will be stored in the Firebase.
-We don't share that collected informations with any others or with any other third party applications.

-SECURITY:
+Usage Data: We may collect information on how you use the app, such as the products viewed, added to cart, or added to wishlist.
+This data helps us improve our services and enhance user experience.

+#How We Use Your Information

+Authentication: Your name, email address,physical address and phone number are collected for authentication purposes only, enabling you to access and use our app securely.

+Personalization: We may use the data collected on products viewed, cart items, and wishlists to personalize your experience and recommend products that may interest you.

+#Information Sharing

+Third Parties: We do not share your personal information with third parties.
+Your data is used solely within our app for authentication and enhancing your experience.

-        We prioritize the security of your information and employ reasonable measures to protect it.
+Data Security: We take reasonable measures to protect your personal information from unauthorized access, alteration, or disclosure.
-        However please be aware that no method of transmission over the internet or electronic storage is 100% secure.

-CONTACT US:
+Firebase: SHAK integrates with Firebase for authentication and user data storage.
+Firebase's Privacy Policy governs the use of your data when using our app.
+Please refer to Firebase's Privacy Policy for more details: Link to Firebase Privacy Policy.
+Changes to This Policy

+Policy Changes: We reserve the right to update this Privacy Policy.
+Any changes will be notified within the app or via email.
+Contact Us

-        If you have any questions or concerns about this Privacy Policy, please contact us at saifulhamid126@gmail.com or +917591926222 (Whatsapp).
+#If you have any questions or concerns about our Privacy Policy, please contact us at [saifulhamid126@gmail.com].

+Please note that this is a general template and may require modifications to fit your specific app's functionalities and legal requirements.
+It's recommended to review and adjust the policy as necessary and consider consulting a legal professional for accuracy and compliance.
+Additionally, ensure the provided Firebase link directs users to Firebase's actual privacy policy page.